 Who is Lindsey?
 Lindsey Carnett is the CEO and President of Los Angeles-based Marketing Maven.
 Carnett, who’s been featured in the Forbes Most Powerful Women Business Leader issue, has had her copy appear on TheStreet.com, National Public Radio and in USA Today.

 Traditionally, press release writing has been rather formulaic, stiff, and especially within the B2B universe, not surprisingly, corporate.
 Even if you are writing for a business audience, at the end of the day, you are writing for another human – Business2Human.
 Increasingly brands are aiming to make their press releases more relatable, both in context and tone of voice.
 At the end of the day, press releases are an opportunity to tell a story.
 The best headlines are short, simple and memorable.
 After you craft your headline, ask yourself, ‘Is this how a journalist would have introduced this story?’
 If not, reconsider your headline.

 Nicole’s favorite headline: Industrial Real Estate Set to Break Records in 2017

 Who is Nicole?
-Nicole Stenclik is an Account Director at Evanston, Illinois-based content marketing and PR firm Akrete, which focuses on commercial real estate and financial services.
+Nicole Stenclik is a Vice President at Evanston, Illinois-based content marketing and PR firm Akrete, which focuses on commercial real estate and financial services.
 Nicole has worked with clients including KeyBank, Metlife and Blackberry.